pratiqdev/axiom/src/docs/articles/create-a-gif-with-gimp.md

 <!--
 !
 PENDING COMPLETION
 ! more usage, testing required

+TODO add better media / gifs
+TODO add more steps and details
  -->

-# Create a GIF with GIMP / OBS / Shotcut
+# Create a GIF with GIMP

 Created: 2021/02/09 14:43:12
-Last modified: 2021/02/09 16:32:06
+Last modified: 2021/02/09 16:53:46

 ***\#GIMP \#images \#animation***

 Most photo editing software can output .gifs by treating each **layer** of the image as a frame of the animation, and automatically loop through the frames.
 The playback speed (framerate) can be controlled by changing the duration of each frame.

 Blank or transparent layers can be added manually and edited in GIMP or external images imported as layers.
 This method is good for simple GIFs or low frame-rates but, can be difficult to manage the timing of object movement during playback due to constant duration between frames.

 A reliable way to recreate the realistic timing and movement in a GIF is to capture the content with screen capture software as a video.
 Using the frames of this video will preserve the movement and timing.

 ---
 ## METHOD 1: Add layers manually